 Anyone who violates a court’s protective order is subject to arrest.
 You should call the police as soon as you are aware that the Protective Order is being violated.
 You should also notify your divorce attorney so that additional action may be taken within your divorce case.
 In the most egregious circumstances a batter’s shelter may be necessary.

-Please don’t hesitate to call or email for a paid initial legal consultation if you are involved in a situation where you may feel the need for the court’s help in deterring possible abuse or violence during your divorce or child custody/support dispute.
+Please don’t hesitate to call or email for a paid initial legal consultation if you are involved in a situation where you may feel the need for the court’s help in deterring possible abuse or violence during your divorce, custody battle or child support dispute.
 The Law Office of Michael Granada understands how difficult these situations can be, and we’re ready to help.